Stapes.js

 Introduction

-beginner's tutorial, and write a todo app in less than 100 lines of code using Stapes.
+tutorial, and write a todo app in less than 100 lines of code.

 Write your Stapes modules like this